sanskrit/raw_etexts_english/blogs/manasataramgini/2004-09-19_the-4-incarnations-of-ganapati.md

 +++
-title = "The 4 incarnations ofxa0gaNapati"
+title = "The 4 incarnations of gaNapati"

 +++
 The gaNesha purANa has the 4 fold incarnations of gaNapati.
 They are: